SWIVELWHEEL FAQ's

 Why would I purchase a Swivelwheel system over a standard ball hitch trailer?

-The bike trailer will swing from side to side while driving.
+The bike trailer will sway from side to side while driving.

 You cannot back up if you get into a tight spot where backing is required.
 The second trailer will Jackknife instantly.